Background: Recent advances in medical associated technologies have drastically increased

 insecure and also time-consuming during transmission through the network.

-errors.
+based on prediction errors.
 The marked image is hashed using SHA-256 algorithm.

 Results and Conclusion: Hashing and cryptography increases the robustness and guarantees authenticity